mDialog/smoke/README.md

       log-type = "stdout" # alternatively, set to "file" log-file = "access.log" # if log-type is "file"

+      error-log-type = "stdout" # alternatively, set to "file" error-log-file = "error.log" # used if log-type set to "file" error-log-verbose = false

+      http {
+        #Multiple ports may be used by specifying more than one port in this list
-      port = 7771
+        ports = [7771]
+      }

+      https {

         #Multiple ports may be used by specifying a list, overriding the port setting
+        #(Set empty to disable http)
-      ## ports = [7771, 7772]
+        ports = []

-      https {
-        #If enabled, connections will be secured using SSL
-        enabled = false

         # Server Authentication